 Cable systems are operated under non-exclusive franchises granted by local authorities.
 More than one cable system may legally be built in the same area.
 It is possible that a franchising authority might grant a second franchise to another cable operator and that such a franchise might contain terms and conditions more favorable than those afforded us.
 In addition, entities willing to establish an open video system, under which they offer unaffiliated programmers non-discriminatory access to a portion of the system's cable system, may be able to avoid local franchising requirements.
 Well financed businesses from outside the cable industry, such as public utilities that already possess fiber optic and other transmission lines in the areas they serve, may over time become competitors.
-There are a number of cities that have constructed their own cable system is a capital intensive process which involves a high degree of risk.
+There are a number of cities that have constructed their own cable systems, in a manner similar to city-provided utility services.
+There also has been interest in traditional overbuilds by private companies.
+Constructing a competing cable system is a capital intensive process which involves a high degree of risk.
 We believe that in order to be successful, a competitor's overbuild would need to be able to serve the homes and businesses in the overbuilt area on a more cost-effective basis than we can.
 Any such overbuild operation would require either significant access to capital or access to facilities already in place that are capable of delivering cable television programming.

-As of June 30, 2005, we are aware of overbuild situations impacting approximately 5% of our total homes passed and potential overbuild situations in areas servicing approximately 2% of our total homes passed.
+As of September 30, 2005, we are aware of overbuild situations impacting approximately 5% of our total homes passed and potential overbuild situations in areas servicing approximately 2% of our total homes passed.
 Additional overbuild situations may occur in other systems.
 In response to such overbuilds, these systems have been designated priorities for the upgrade of cable plant and the launch of new and enhanced services.
-As of June 30, 2005, we have upgraded many of these systems to at least 750 megahertz two-way HFC architecture.
+As of September 30, 2005, we have upgraded many of these systems to at least 750 megahertz two-way HFC architecture.